I am a lawyer. I work exclusively for adult adopted people.

-I help adult adoptees navigate the legal challenges in obtaining original birth certificates, citizenship, and other identifying information to which they are entitled.
-I also work to develop broader legal strategies to challenge and upend a legal framework that operates to deny adoptees their basic and fundamental truths.
+I help adult adopted people navigate legal challenges in obtaining their own original birth certificates, securing U.S. citizenship, and seeking information to which they are entitled.
+I also work to develop broader legal strategies to challenge and upend a legal framework that frequently operates to deny adopted people their basic and fundamental rights.

 —Gregory D. Luce, Founder/Attorney

 United States of OBC

 I monitor legislation across the country and in the U.S. Congress that relates to an original birth certificate as well as to citizenship issues for intercountry adoptees.